DimitriosTagkoulis/DimitriosTagkoulis/README.md

 Thank you for visiting.
 <br />

-## From accounting to Digital and then Data Science.
+## From Accounting to Digital and then Data Science.
 My story so far:

 I am an Accounting and Finance graduate whose pasion for tech lead to a bumpy carrer path.
 After I graduated I landed a job as an auditor and decided to purse an MSc in E-Business and Digital Marketing to dive a litle deeper in the digital landscape.